 Sourced from: https://ems.accessableonline.co.nz/ 21.12.2018

-It has been identified that the Band 1 List and Simple List Basic Standard Bed Lever have a potential risk for head entrapment.
-These models will no longer be supplied by accessable (or Enable).
+It has been identified that the Band 1 List and Simple List Basic Standard Bed Lever have potential risk for head entrapment.
+These models will no longer be supplied by accessible (or Enable).

 The Band and Simple lists have been updated with the Bed Lever Narrow option.
 There may be some delay in providing the three-bar design as demand may exceed manufacturing capacity at this time – this option will be added early in 2019 on OCO.